thanasxda/basic-linux-setup/README.md

 flash on usb using underneath command, or just pick your own method of flashing the image onto any medium. example of underneath command: 'sudo dd if=~/Downloads/kali-linux-2020-W26-live-amd64.iso of=/dev/sdb bs=10M'
 ```
-sudo dd if=/path/to/image of=/path/to/bootablemedia bs=10M conv=fsync
+sudo dd if=/path/to/image of=/path/to/bootablemedia bs=10M conv=fsync status=progress
 ```
 once done boot it on live usb mode, if possible set bios to uefi only mode. after the live usb is booted run. (remember if you reboot you need to redo these steps since the live usb will reset all upon reboot)